mSvcBench/muBench/Docs/Manual.md

 python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json
 ```

-If the K8sDeployer found YAML files in the YAML folder, it will ask whether the user prefers to undeploy them before proceeding.
+If the K8sDeployer finds YAML files in the YAML folder, it will ask whether the user prefers to undeploy them before proceeding.

 Take care of controlling the eventual completion of the deployment/undeployment operation with `kubectl get pods` command.